 Impressionist beach landscape painting, oil on canvas.
 Panoramic landscape beach art of of artists painting along Cannon Beach, Oregon.
 12x36 inches.
 This beach oil painting features colors of predominantly light yellow sand, blue sky and ocean, with pink undertones throughout.
-Cradled gallery wrap canvas sides are painted for a contemporary frameless profile.
-This artwork ships ready-to-hang, and the calming colors are well suited for both contemporary, French Country, or beach decor.
+High quality cradled gallery wrap canvas sides are painted for a contemporary frameless profile.
+This artwork ships ready-to-hang.
+The calming colors are well suited for both contemporary, French Country, or beach decor.
 All original artwork ships free to the US with a 30 day return and refund policy.

 Behind the Canvas

 This original oil painting on canvas symbolizes everything I love about painting en plen air, particularly seascape paintings.
 The beach scene pictures a perfect day spent with some of my favorite artists.
 At the last minute some friends and I decided to beat the summer heat coming our way and drive out from Portland to Cannon Beach Oregon.
 The long drive gave me plenty of time to catch up with Karen Whitworth, an artist foundational in my own painting journey.
 We met up with Don Bishop whose chill vibe made for great company—his incredible zen oil paintings and landscape art are a constant source of artistic inspiration.
 We brought a cooler filled with Oregon Riesling wine, local cherries, and an assortment of delicious cheeses and cold cuts.

 Painting on that oddly empty beach with the water lapping at our feet, and the gentle wind at our face was pure joy.
 As usual there was very little interaction as we each concentrated on our paintings.
 Generally finishing his paintings first, Don decided to venture out and try out a new lens for his camera.
 I’m not even sure Karen or I were aware he had wondered off.